Fractal

 Surprising disruption comes from innovating how large software systems are designed, implemented, and deployed.

-Fractal Programming innovates simultaneously across:
+Fractal Computing innovates simultaneously across:

 • Distributed processing,